Interactions enable Thouless pumping in a nonsliding lattice: Dynamics of spin- and charge-correlations during pumping

 \section{Dynamics of spin- and charge-correlations during pumping}

-So far, both the experimental data and the MPS simulations demonstrate near-quantised pumping in the first pump cycle for a range of finite interactions strengths, neighboured by regions of no pumping at small and large values of $U/t$, respectively.
+So far, both the experimental data and the MPS simulations demonstrate quantised pumping in the first pump cycle for a range of finite interactions strengths, neighboured by regions of no pumping at small and large values of $U/t$, respectively.
 Since there are spin-gapless excitations in the region of a nonzero pumped charge, in principle, adiabaticity is not guaranteed.
-We now utilise numerical simulations to explain, on the one hand, why the pumping is initially still robust, consistent with the experimental data, and on the other hand, to develop a microscopic picture of the evolution of correlations in the pumping process.
+Therefore, ultimately, excitations will be generated that will heat up the system, preventing quantized pumping.
+We now utilise numerical simulations to explain, on the one hand, why the pumping is initially still robust, consistent with the experimental data, and on the other hand, to develop a microscopic picture of the nonadiabaticity in the pumping process.

-The presence of a sublattice site offset ($\Delta$) in the model gives rise to a coupling of spin- and charge-degrees of freedom, which can result in complex many-body dynamics.
+Useful quantities to capture both the nature of excitations and to access heating effects are the charge and spin correlations [defined by Eqs.
+(A5) and (A6)].
+Deviations of these correlators from the ground-state values indicate the presence of excitations and thus a finite amount of excitation energy in the system.
+In a two-component Fermi gas, charge and spin are the fundamental degrees of freedom.
+In some one-dimensional systems, they are fully decoupled due to spin-charge separation~\cite{giamarchi_quantum_2004}, yet, this is not the case in general.

 In our case, the ionic Hubbard model ($\delta = 0$)~\cite{fabrizio_band_1999,torio_phase_2001,manmana_quantum_2004,torio_quantum_2006} is of particular interest due to the presence of two subsequent gap closings in its many-body spectrum.
 For concreteness, let us fix the value of $U/t$ and vary $\Delta$.
-A gap related to reordering of the charges vanishes only at the single critical points $\Delta = \pm \Delta_c$ which determine the topology of the charge sector.
+A gap related to reordering of the charges vanishes only at the single critical points $\Delta = \pm \Delta_c$ which determine the topology of the charge sector $[\Delta_c \sim U/2]$.
 The spin gap vanishes for $-\Delta_s \leq \Delta \leq \Delta_s$, where $\Delta_c - \Delta_s \lesssim t$~\cite{fabrizio_band_1999,torio_phase_2001,manmana_quantum_2004,torio_quantum_2006}, and we will call it `spin-gapless line' in the following, denoted by an orange line in Fig.~\ref{fig:5}(a).
 The parameter trajectory for the interaction-induced pump crosses this line and spin excitations can occur, in principle, at zero energy cost.